KseniaPopova02/planets-list/README.md

 # Planet List Application

-This application was developed as a test project and provides functionality to filter planets based on their name and minimum/maximum diameter.
+This application provides functionality to filter planets based on their name and minimum/maximum diameter.
 Additionally, clicking on a planet allows users to view detailed information about that planet.

 ## Business Overview